Military psychology: Health, organizational, and occupational psychology

-Military psychologists perform work in a variety of areas, to include operating mental health and family counseling clinics, performing research to help select recruits for the armed forces, determining which recruits will be best suited for various military occupational specialties, and performing analysis on humanitarian and peacekeeping missions to determine procedures that could save military and civilian lives.
+Military psychologists perform work in a variety of areas, including operating mental health and family counseling clinics, performing research to help select recruits for the armed forces, determining which recruits will be best suited for various military occupational specialties, and performing analysis on humanitarian and peacekeeping missions to determine procedures that could save military and civilian lives.
 Some military psychologists also work to improve the lives of service personnel and their families.
 Other military psychologists work with large social policy programs within the military that are designed to increase diversity and equal opportunity.
 More modern programs employ the skills and knowledge of military psychologists to address issues such as integrating diverse ethnic and racial groups into the military and reducing sexual assault and discrimination.
 Others assist in the employment of women in combat positions and other positions traditionally held by men.
-Some military psychologists help to utilize low-capability recruits and rehabilitate drug-addicted and wounded service members.
-They are in charge of drug testing and psychological treatment for lifestyle problems, such as alcohol and substance abuse.
-Men have been reported to over indulge in alcohol and drug use, more than women.
-Veteran men who served in the Army and Marine Corpse showed poorer mental health than Air Force.
-Mental health issues include, PTSD, anxiety and depression.
+Other responsibilities include helping to utilize low-capability recruits and rehabilitate drug-addicted and wounded service members.

+Many military psychologists are in charge of drug testing and psychological treatment for mental illnesses, such as alcohol and substance abuse.
+In terms of the prevalence of psychological issues in the military, active duty members and veterans most commonly struggle with PTSD, anxiety, depression, suicidal ideation, and substance abuse.
+Worsening psychological symptoms due to potentially traumatic events can cause decision-making impairments.
+During high-stress situations, decision-making impairments can heavily impact the safety of the individual and their unit.
+Veteran men who served in the Army and Marine Corps showed poorer mental health than Air Force.
 These men also showed higher use of alcohol and drugs.
-In modern times, the advisement of military psychologists are being heard and taken more seriously into consideration for national policy than ever before.
+Research shows that there are high rates of alcohol use in the military, with a higher prevalence in service men than in service women.
+In modern times, the advisement of military psychologists is being heard and taken into consideration for national policy more than ever before.
 There are now more psychologists employed by the U.S. Department of Defense than by any other organization in the world.
 Since the downsizing of the military in the 1990s, however, there has been a considerable reduction in psychological research and support in the armed forces as well.